aantron/dream/doc/roadmap.md

     - 🔲 Also need built-in H2, websocket.
   - ✅ Basic router &mdash; doesn't have to be fast.
     - 🔲 But need the basic composition story, including the path prefix middleware (almost).
+    - 🔲 Really should improve the router a bit before release.
+OTOH it might be fast enough already.
+However, named URL parameters are an absolute requirement.
-  - 🔲 Basic template engine.
+  - ✅ Basic template engine.
+    - 🔲 Further improvements:
+      - 🔲 Easy configuration.
+      - 🔲 Template streaming.
+      - 🔲 Escaping helpers.
   - ✅ Minimal dependencies (need to vendor some things and write some glue code).
 - Middleware collection.
   - ✅ Logger.